There are three things I remember most about our trip to Siem Reap.

 WHERE TO STAY: Soria Moria Boutique Hotel

-Soria Moria is a Norwegian-owned boutique hotel with 38 rooms.
-It’s conveniently located along Wat Bo Road which is just a few minutes walk from chaotic Pub Street.
-Pub Street gets pretty loud and rowdy at night, so if you prefer a quieter, more relaxed atmosphere, then Soria Moria is perfect for you.
+Soria Moria is a Norwegian-owned boutique hotel that’s conveniently located along Wat Bo Road, just a few minutes walk from chaotic Pub Street.
+Pub Street gets pretty loud and rowdy at night so if you prefer a quieter, more relaxed atmosphere, then Soria Moria is perfect.
 It’s also close to many delicious, un-touristy restaurants.

 WHERE TO GO